 Amid widespread job loss and uncertainty, a Victorian Government employment program matches the newly unemployed with the businesses who are suddenly busier than ever.

-Redundancy came as a devastating blow to Melbourne’s Nick Hilliard, who was laid off in March as part of a business restructure designed to weather the impact of coronavirus.
+Redundancy came as a devastating blow to Nick, who was laid off in March as part of a business restructure designed to weather the impact of coronavirus.

 Nick, who had worked as an operations manager for a wholesale company for six months, was already facing a significant challenge, after his partner, who works in the travel industry, lost most of her hours.